 Other Research Resources

-The Winslow Public Library has made two important, Winslow-specific resources available:
+The Winslow Public Library has made three important, Winslow-specific resources available:

 - The Winslow Mail: The Library maintains the full archive (1894 to 2007) of Winslow’s hometown newspaper and has made most of it available through Newspaper Archive, a searchable online database available through a paid subscription.
 The Arizona Memory Project also provides free access to almost thirty years of the paper (1897 to 1926) through their Arizona Historical Digital Newspapers project.